LL.B. 1963, Yale Law School

 B.A.
 1960, Amherst College

 Keith S. Rosenn, Professor of Law Emeritus, received a B.A. from Amherst College in 1960 and an LL.B. from Yale Law School in 1963.
 He served as law clerk to Judge J. Joseph Smith of the U.S. Court of Appeals for the Second Circuit and then practiced law in Pennsylvania.

 Before joining the Miami faculty in 1979, he spent 14 years as a law professor at Ohio State University.

 Professor Rosenn has practiced law with a Brazilian law firm and has worked as a project specialist with the Ford Foundation, helping to establish a graduate legal education program in Rio de Janeiro.
 He is the author of six books and numerous law review articles in the fields of comparative law, Latin American law, and constitutional law.
-He is the chair of the LLM programs in Comparative Law and in Inter-American Law.
+He was the chair of the LL.M. programs in International Law and in Inter-American Law.

 He has taught courses in constitutional law, comparative law, Latin American law, and Doing Business in Latin America.